 - Strategies like back-solving must be used to speed up the calculations.

 - Try to spend your time on most tested concepts rather than mastering each topic in depth as GMAT is more about logic than checking your calculus.

-- Don’t practice only hard questions, give appropriate time to other questions because GMAT test is based on logical approach.
+- Don’t practice only hard questions, give appropriate time to other questions because the GMAT test is based on a logical approach.

 This section may be daunting for many test takers but with careful preparation of all important concepts and adequate practice, you’ll be able to master it.
 Time management is obviously an essential GMAT key, which cannot be enhanced in one or two days.
 So keep practising with timers and give timed sectional tests to build up your stamina for the same.